Partitioning-related clauses for

 For more detailed information about and examples of

-It is possible to exchange a table partition or subpartition with a table using the
+To exchange a table partition or subpartition with a table, use the

 ALTER TABLE ...
 EXCHANGE PARTITIONstatement—that is, to move any existing rows in the partition or subpartition to the nonpartitioned table, and any existing rows in the nonpartitioned table to the table partition or subpartition.

-REPAIR TABLE(which are also supported for partitioned tables; see Section 14.7.2, “Table Maintenance Statements” for more information).
+REPAIR TABLE(which are also supported for partitioned tables; for more information, see Section 13.7.3, “Table Maintenance Statements”).
 These include

 REBUILD PARTITION, and